 As New Year’s eve is approaching, everybody is getting ready for a special toast and getting out their fancy wine chillers and champagne buckets.
 This gorgeous Carrara marble wine cooler by Studioformart may seem just a design exercise but it is not: in facts, marble is an excellent insulating material and was utilized in antique wine coolers to keep wine at an optimum temperature.
 Your wine or champagne will be stone cold!
 In facts, you can even use marble stones to chill whisky and other drinks.
+This marble intrinsic property has even been the inspiration for marbled thermic bottles , cups and glasses !

 How to use a Carrara marble wine cooler